1000ch/pinput/README.md

 Click only!

-## Lisence
+## License

 Copyright 1000ch

 This extension is made with following resource.
-These lisence equivalent distribution.
+These license equivalent distribution.
-Other resources are lisenced under the GPL Lisence version 3.
+Other resources are licensed under the GPL License version 3.